maxwolf621/AZ/az-104/Test/pictures.md

 2. Azure Blob Storage

 The question can have other incorrect answer options, including the following:
-✑ Azure Data Lake Store
+- Azure Data Lake Store
-✑ Azure SQL Database
+- Azure SQL Database
-✑ Azure Data Factory
+- Azure Data Factory

-## AZ for blob and file only
+## AzCopy Command is for blob and file only

 ![alt text](image-394.png)

-## Authentication with Blob & File for AzCopy
+## Authentication with Blob & File via AzCopy

 You need to use AzCopy to copy data to the blob storage and file storage in storage1.

 Which authentication method should you use for each type of storage?

 You can provide authorization credentials by using Azure Active Directory (AD), or by using a Shared Access Signature (SAS) token.